norcams/iaas/docs/team/operations/himlar-bootstrap.rst

 OpenStack master node, in addition to get the Foreman node itself connected to this libvirt resource.

-1. On the controller node, run **puppet apply --test** a couple of times
+1. On the controller node, run **puppet agent --test** a couple of times
 #.
 In Foreman GUI sign relevant pending certificate requests if any
 #.
 On Foreman node (cli) run **/etc/puppet/node.rb --push-facts** (is this
    necessary?)